Adopting lifestyle upgrades is a process of taking less-good habits and turning them into healthier ones.

-I encourage you to remember that health is the foundation from which you can build a passionate, joyful life.
+I encourage you to remember that health is the foundation on which you can build a passionate, joyful life.

-When we make health an afterthought, or procrastinate implementing new health protocols into our typical day, we are – in essence – gambling.
+When we make health an afterthought or procrastinate implementing new health protocols in our typical day, we are – in essence – gambling.
 Look forward to your new lifestyle upgrades with eagerness!

 One of the upgrades I made that has had the most positive impact on my life is: consuming a freshly made green smoothie daily.

 These shakes I make are usually between 300 and 400 calories (it depends on the recipe) and have helped me to feel – and look – better.
 They’re filling and delicious.
-At 51 years old I have a tighter waist than I’ve had for over 20 years.
+At 57 years old, I have a tighter waist than I’ve had for over 20 years.
 I owe my firm abs to freshly made green smoothies and the simple fat-loss formula outlined above.

-In my opinion, freshly made green smoothies is number-one from among all the lifestyle upgrades – and the one that the least amount of people take advantage of.
+In my opinion, freshly made green smoothies are number one among all the lifestyle upgrades – and the one that the least amount of people take advantage of.